ledzep2/nginxshadow/README.md

 Usage
 -----

-### Create a named clone of origin nginx conf and change all listening ports defined.
+### Create a named clone of origin nginx conf and change all listening ports.

 `nginxshadow create down --port 80`

-This creates an conf clone named "down" and increase all listening port defined by 80.
+This creates an conf clone named "down" and increase all listening port by 80.

 ### Switch to a named conf